XavierVI/DigitalImageProcessingGroupProject/README.md

 # Data Collection
-Once the dependencies have been installed, a python script can be ran to download a few videos to run on the pipeline.
+Once the dependencies have been installed, a python script can be ran to download a few videos to run on the pipeline (optional).
 As an example, running

 ```bash
 python -m driving_assistant.data_utils.reddit_scraper --subreddit=MildlyBadDrivers --limit=5